DREAMassets-org/DREAMassets/sobun/README.md

 * `hci` is the host-control interface number of the BLE chip
 * `measurements` in hex which are just 16 characters (8 bytes) of temperature and acceleration data.

+When `batcher.py` publishes to the PubSub topic, there are a few tradeoffs and considerations:

+* The batch is ~20k rows so that we don't waste cellular bandwidth on all of the metadata associated with the upload.
+* The batch can't exceed 10MB since that's the maximum message size that GCP PubSub accepts.
+* In the GCP Cloud Fuction, we break apart the batch since GCP BigQuery only allows a maximum  insertion size of 10k rows.

 ## Latest architecture
-We're using a queue to decouple sniffing BLE from publishing to the cloud.
+We're using a queue to decouple sniffing BLE from processing data.
+We're using an SQLite databse to decouple batching and publishing to the cloud.

 * `sniffer.py` pushes packets into the queue in groups of 100 packets.
 * **Redis** holds the queue
-* In `syncer.py`, **Celery "workers"** pop packets from the queue, reduce the packets to payloads and send payloads to the cloud.
+* In `syncer.py`, **Celery "workers"** pop packets from the queue, reduce the packets to payloads and insert them as rows in the SQLite database.
+* `batcher.py` marks rows in the SQLite database as part of a batch, tries to publish the rows as a message in a PubSub topic, and then deletes the marked rows if the message was published successfully.

 ## Here's how `bluepy` works in the DREAM project: